Nau3D/nau/README.md

 * GLFW
 * GLUT

-All source code or libs is provided in the package (apart from Opix) to prevent disruption when any of those packages is updates.
+All source code or libs is provided in the package (apart from Opix) to prevent disruption when any of those packages is updated.

 # CMAKE settings and requirements